SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSRating/SetId.md

 so.topic: reference
 ---

-Set the primary key (id) for the Rating
+Set the primary key (id) for the NSRating

 **Parameter:**
  - **id** Integer Rating id.